"I've loved the stars too fondly to be fearful of the night"

 And much more: door prizes, stomp rockets, giant bubble blowing...

-I am Stella the Night-Wise Owl.
-I help ANSA advocate for Responsible Lighting and preserving our state's remaining natural sky resources.
-But right now, I am here to help you learn about and enjoy this festival.
+I am Stella, the Night-Wise Owl.
+I was drafted to help ANSA advocate for Responsible Lighting and nature at night.
+But now, I am here to help you learn about the Arkansas Dark-Sky Festival.

-When was the last time you lay under the Milky Way and wandered among its countless stars?
+When did you last lay under the Milky Way and wander among its countless stars?
 When have you seen a distant galaxy whose light has been traveling for millions of years to make you a witness to its existence?
 When have you seen the ghostly remnants of a dying star or the soft glow of a stellar nursery birthing new ones?
-Half of nature is at night, and the Buffalo River region is as beautiful at night as in the day.
-With its nearly natural night skies, you can do all of the above.
+Under the nearly natural night skies along the Buffalo River, an international Dark-Sky Park, you can do all of the above.

 "Time under the stars melds mind and soul, stirring one healing the other."